DTT2411/CI-Portfolio-Project-1/README.md

 ![NavBar Screenshot](assets/screenshots/screenshot-navbar.png)

 #### 2. Homepage header & hero section
 Directly below the navigation bar at the home page, a header and hero image area has been created.
 This area is covered by a responsive, high-quality hero image that stretches to fit the screen size.
 This image was used as a source for selecting a colour scheme for the website as a whole.
-The area also contains a title, subtitle and lead text intoducing the school at a glance, and this is imposed over a semi-transparent colour block to make it readable against the image in the background.
+The area also contains a title, subtitle and lead text intoducing the school at a glance, and this is superimposed over a semi-transparent colour block to make it readable against the image in the background.
 The font size of the lead text decreases below 768px screen size in order to prevent overflow.

 ![Hero Area Screenshot](assets/screenshots/screenshot-hero-area.png)